 Best for: Coloring in fine details, making thin strong lines

 Not great for: Covering large areas, blending, shading

 4. Crayola Colored Pencils – These Crayola colored pencils are amazing!
 Honestly, I’ve tried quite a few other brands of cheap/kids colored pencils and these are by far the best.
 I think sometimes people think of them as less good because people associate Crayola with kids, but they are awesome!
 They are definitely not as great for blending together as the Prismacolor Premier pencils, but they actually blend and shade quite well.
 They are also hard enough that they do generally well in small areas.
 Last year before I got a set of Prismacolor colored pencils, I used Crayola colored pencils to draw Disney characters for my daughter.
 They turned out really well, and in some ways they were easier to use than the Prismacolor Premier pencils.
-I would not recommend buying these at the craft or art store though… for some reason they are priced very high there.
-You can get this set of 50 beautiful colors for just $15 on Amazon, or you can even get the same set in an adult coloring book themed package for about $20.
+You can get a set of 50 colored pencils on Amazon for less than $10 (or find them at Target for about the same price.)

 Overview: Crayola Colored Pencils

 Price: Inexpensive, about $5 for 24 or $15 for 50 on Amazon

 Best for: Rich colors, great for shading, best value